Rossy Pratiwi Dipoyanti: Early career

-Rossy's love of table tennis began when her father, Ali Umar Syechbubakar played in his yard.
+Rossy's love of table tennis began when her father, Ali Umar bin Sheikh Abu Bakr played in his yard.
 Rossy then introduced to the world of table tennis since the second grade of elementary school by her father.
 She started her playing table tennis career from intercity match.
 During the fourth grade of elementary school she entered the Triple V club, where she then got to know Diana Wuisan, one of Indonesia's legendary table tennis athletes.
 Diana who saw Rossy potentially big on table tennis then invites her to enter the Sanjaya Gudang Garam Table Tennis Association club in Kediri, East Java.
 Upon the support of her parents, Rossy then left her birthplace, Bandung for having to live in Gudang Garam dormitory, Kediri until graduate high school (for about seven years).

 In Kediri, Rossy began to be trained through various competitions, including when she will attend the 2nd Asian Junior Championship in Nagoya, Japan, on 1–6 April 1986.
 In the tournament, the Indonesian women's team is only ranked sixth, below Taiwan, Japan, North Korea, South Korea and China.